 Tina: I use a biosensor method called Early Neurological Stimulation starting on Day 3.
 Yes, there is a genetic link with temperament, but it also starts in the whelping box.
 Mastiff moms generally aren’t the greatest which allows us the opportunity to have a lot more one-on-one time with the puppies.
 When their ears open we start with the slow desensitization of different sounds (vacuum, music, dogs barking, and use sound socialization CD’s which I play at different levels depending on their age.
 We have other people and kids come over to handle and play with the puppies, we take them for several car rides to give them exposure to the car.
-Our puppies get lots of outside exploration time as well.
-Also, we expose them to a variety of surfaces such as, (wood, tile, laminate flooring) and carpet so they can feel and get use to different textures.
+Our Mastiff puppies get lots of outside exploration time as well.
+Also, we expose them to a variety of surfaces such as, (wood, tile, laminate flooring) and carpet so they can feel and get used to different textures.
 I play Disney movies for the puppies so they can hear all the different sounds that would be heard in a home with kids.
 We also give them baths several times and as needed.

 We provide the puppies with numerous interactive toys (with different sounds, textures, movements, etc.), and items such as tunnels, tents, crates, etc. With respect to temperament tests, there are several different methods out there.
 We don’t use any one particular method.
-When I have done formal testing on a litter of puppies, it hasn’t really shown anymore than what I already knew.
+When I have done formal testing on a litter of puppies, it hasn’t really shown any more than what I already knew.

 If a certain puppy is fearful or more insecure, I consider keeping him/her longer and until that fear/insecurity goes away.
-I will also try to do more with a puppy like that which will help to desensitize them and condition them to not be fearful or insecure.
-In our last litter we had one puppy who, when the vacuum came out, would hide behind the other puppies every time.
+I will also try to do more with a puppy, like that which will help to desensitize them and condition them to not be fearful or insecure.
+In our last litter, we had one puppy who, when the vacuum came out, would hide behind the other puppies every time.
 I kept that puppy two weeks longer than the others and he has had no issues in his new home.
 He is a perfectly well-adjusted and confident boy.
 Sometimes the puppies just develop at different speeds.

-Big Dog Mom: What advice would you give to someone new to mastiffs?
+Big Dog Mom: What advice would you give to someone new to Mastiffs?